Functional cookies, which are necessary for basic site functionality like keeping you logged in, are always enabled.

-To help investors think beyond the horizon, Alpha Summit EMEA offers two days of dedicated content, focusing on the investment industry’s biggest challenges and most compelling trends across the EMEA region.
-Discussions and presentations will be led by industry luminaries and thought leaders, sharing their insights on five main themes that will cover topics such as Resiliency in the Post-Pandemic World; Sustainable Finance; AI and Big Data; Capital Allocation and Investment Opportunities to Address Climate Change; and a specific look at Private Markets in the Middle East & Africa.
+To help investors think beyond the horizon, Alpha Summit EMEA focused on the investment industry’s biggest challenges and most compelling trends across the EMEA region.
+Discussions and presentations were led by industry luminaries and thought leaders, sharing their insights on five main themes that covered topics such as Resiliency in the Post-Pandemic World; Sustainable Finance; AI and Big Data; Capital Allocation and Investment Opportunities to Address Climate Change; and a specific look at Private Markets in the Middle East & Africa.

-This dynamic content will drive a virtual conference – with complimentary access for investment professionals around the world – that connects you with the knowledge and new ideas you need to achieve better outcomes.
+Alpha Summit EMEA was two days of dynamic content that connected investment professionals from around the world with the knowledge and new ideas they need to achieve better outcomes.

 All Agenda times are displayed in CET (GMT +1)